sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace describe all use cases in current code base

-Workspace: Based on the provided workspace structure and code excerpts, here are the primary use cases in the current codebase:
+Based on the provided workspace structure and code excerpts, here are the primary use cases in the current codebase:

 ### 1. **Product Browsing**
 - **Description**: Users can browse through a list of products.